Qovery/documentation/website/guides/advanced/microservices.md

 In this step, we'll make use of our database in **APP_B**

 All you need to do to consume your database in **APP_B** is to configure your PostgreSQL client to use `BUILT_IN` secrets injected by Qovery.
-You can read more about this concept [here][docs.using-qovery.configuration.secret#additional-built-in-variables].
+You can read more about this concept [here][docs.using-qovery.configuration.environment-variable#connecting-to-a-database].

 If your **APP_B** is a Node.js application, this examplary code snippet will work well: